Ayush-Malik/basic_ML_model_building_assistant_for_regression_and_classification_problems/readme.md

 - Now as all the required libraries are installed , type 'streamlit run main_app.py' in your virtual enviroment cmd.

+- After this the website will start running on the Localhost.
+And there You go !!!

 ## Current Contributors